-Are Fishing And Wildlife Violations Criminal Or Civil In Nature Or Could They Be Both?
+Are Fish And Wildlife Violations Criminal Or Civil In Nature Or Could They Be Both?

-Are The Criminal Charges Going To Be Generally Misdemeanor Or Felony Charges And What’s The Distinction?
+Are The Criminal Charges Going To Be Generally Misdemeanor Or Felony Charges And What Is The Distinction?

 The vast majority of violations of the California Fish and Game Code are misdemeanors, with the exception of minor charges, which can be charged as either a misdemeanor or an infraction.
 Those who violate the Fish and Game Code can be charged with a felony in the circumstances involving a criminal conspiracy or conduct involving more egregious acts of poaching.
-When the person’s wrongful intent increases, the charge’s likelihood would be a felony.
+When the person’s wrongful intent increases, so does the likelihood the offense will be charged as a felony.
 For more unknowing violations, those are typically charged as an infraction and potentially a misdemeanor.
 An infraction does not involve any jail time, and it’s just a fine; misdemeanors can include jail time not exceeding one year in the county jail, and then a felony can involve the potential for state prison.

-When Does The Fishing And Wildlife Violation Become A Federal Offense?
+When Does The Fish And Wildlife Violation Become A Federal Offense?

-Fish and wildlife offenses in federal waters more than three miles from shore or on federal land can be charged in federal court or violations of the Lacey Act, which involves the illegal taking, possessing, transporting, or sale of protected species in violation of state or federal law.
+Fish and wildlife offenses in federal waters more than three miles from shore or on federal land can be charged in federal court.
+Similarly, violations of the Lacey Act, which involves the illegal taking, possessing, transporting, or sale of protected species in violation of state or federal law, will also be charged in federal court.
 Typically, a crime that occurs within California or any state will be prosecuted by the state government or state prosecutors.
 Once you are either in waters beyond three miles from shore or when the conduct involves interstate commerce or specific violations of federal law, these violations will be prosecuted as federal offenses.
 These are the primary ways in which a fish and wildlife violation becomes a federal offense.

 If An Alleged Violation Occurred On Tribal Land, How Does That Impact A Case?